Soheil Habibian

 prof_pic.jpg

-Previously, I had the honor to work with Prof. Keith Buffinton at Bucknell University, where I received my master’s degree in mechanical engineering.
-My research, which was a cooperative project with the University of Michigan and funded by Toyota Research Institute, focused on modeling and control of a flexible soft actuator for creating soft robotic arms.
+Previously, I did my masters in mechanical engineering at Bucknell University and worked on a research project, funded by Toyota Research Institute, that was focused on modeling and control of a flexible soft actuator for creating soft robotic arms.

 I received my bachelor’s degree in mechanical engineering from Qazvin Azad University in 2015.
-From 2011 to 2017, I was a research assistant and a lead engineer in the robotic team at AMRL.
-I focused on design and implementation of tele-operative response robots.
+From 2011 to 2017, I was a research assistant and a lead engineer at the university’s SYNTECH Technology and Innovation Center.
+I worked on design and implementation of tele-operative response robots.
 Our team actively participated in RoboCup and was steadily ranked within the top 3 in Rescue Robot League organized by NIST.

 Feb 11, 2023 I am delighted to announce that I’ve been selected as an outstanding peer reviewer by the program committee of the ACM/IEEE International Conference on Human-Robot Interaction (HRI), 2023.